There are now 3 possible online modes for units:

 - Details for undergraduate courses

-- Level 2 core unit in the Gender Studies major sequence
+- Level 2 core unit in the Gender Studies; Science and Technology in Society major sequences

 - Level 2 elective

-- Indicative assessments in this unit are as follows: (1) dialogue and reflection; (2) group case study; and (3) tests.
+Indicative assessments in this unit are as follows: (1) dialogue and written reflection; (2) group case study; and (3) online quizzes.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.